 - Additional protection for city-owned cemeteries, including potential preservation, protection, and potential national/local landmark designation.

 - Policies to address if new lands are discovered and measures to ensure the respect of remains

-Before City of Tampa Staff starting maintaining Memorial Park Cemetery.
+Before the City of Tampa Staff started maintaining Memorial Park Cemetery.

-After City of Tampa Staff starting maintaining Memorial Park Cemetery.
+After the City of Tampa Staff started maintaining Memorial Park Cemetery.